Viet281101/OpenCV_Python/README.txt

+- For the file "opencv-08.py", download this:

+~$ pip3 install face_recognition

+Here is the link to see more: https://github.com/ageitgey/face_recognition

 P/s: I chose the path that I love to pursue in python, it makes me feel excited and enjoy while learning.
 And I hope the same for you, so have a nice day.